 Why International ShakeOut Day is Important

-It helps us learn what to do — and what not to do
+It helps us learn what and what not to do.

 The key to preventing chaos in times of emergencies is to ask if you and your family are prepared.
 It is possible to be distracted by daily living and never be ready for a quake.
 Preparations include aftermath drills, such as first aid and first response.